 - Identifiers, data, and keys should be placed in separate, password protected/encrypted files and each file should be stored in a different secure location.

-- If it is necessary to use portable devices for initial collection of identifiers, the data files should be encrypted and the identifiers moved to a secure system as soon as possible.
-The portable device(s) should be locked up in a secure location when it is not in use.
-The PI should consult with their departmental IT Security Liaison to discuss how to correctly configure desktop computers, laptops, and other external devices for safe use in the collection and storage of research data.
+- If it is necessary to use portable devices for initial collection or storage of identifiers, the data files should be encrypted and the identifiers moved to a secure system as soon as possible after collection.
+The portable device(s) should be locked up in a secure location when not in use.
+The PI should consult with their departmental IT Security Unit Liaison (SUL) to discuss how to correctly configure desktop computers, laptops, and other devices for safe use in the collection and storage of research data.

-- If utilizing any cloud-computing services, the PI must follow the U-M safecomputing guidelines (see Resources below).
+- If utilizing any cloud-computing services, the PI must follow the U-M safecomputing guidelines (see Resources below) and UM IT policies.